konstructio/kubefirst/docs/kubefirst/local/faq.md

 ## I ran into an issue, what should I try?

 The `kubefirst local` command is demanding on the localhost.
-It creates a multinode local k3d kubernetes cluster and deploys a lot of content to the cluster.
+It creates a multi-node local k3d kubernetes cluster and deploys a lot of content to the cluster.
 Please consider extending as much local resources to your local docker runtime as you have space for.

-If an error occurrs during `kubefirst local` or `kubefirst cluster destroy`, you can often just run the command again.
+If an error occurs during `kubefirst local` or `kubefirst local destroy`, you can often just run the command again.
 There's a `~/.kubefirst` file on your localhost that keeps track of your execution state.
 If rerunning doesn't work, move on to the next step.

 ## I ran into an issue and rerunning didin't help, what should I try now?